 Look out, Amazon.
-Asia-based companies like Coupang are leading the next e-commerce revolution
+Asia-based companies such as Coupang are leading the next e-commerce revolution

 Personalized customer experiences

-Coupang always has a single question in mind: how do we make our service 10x better than existing options?
-While delivering goods quickly, offering vast product assortment, and selling at low prices are core to Coupang’s value proposition, the team’s superpower is that it aims to go above and beyond to understand the consumer friction points–and eliminate them.
+Coupang always has a single question in mind: How do we make our service 10x better than existing options?
+While delivering goods quickly, offering vast product assortment, and selling at low prices are core to Coupang’s value proposition, the team’s superpower is that it aims to go above and beyond to understand the consumer friction points—and eliminate them.

 Consider the work the operations team has done to understand the customer experience even after the package gets delivered.
-Traditionally, an e-commerce customer is responsible for opening and discarding the packaging, which beyond the simple hassle, is also bad for the environment.
+Traditionally, an e-commerce customer is responsible for opening and discarding the packaging, which, beyond the simple hassle, is also bad for the environment.
 Coupang has pioneered a “box-free” approach for most deliveries by owning the entire fulfillment value chain where packaging is used.
-Coupang’s trucks collect and reuse this packaging–in other words, the vehicles both arrive and leave full.
+Coupang’s trucks collect and reuse this packaging—in other words, the vehicles both arrive and leave full.
 This “omnipresence” of e-commerce in all parts of the customer experience is a trend I predict we will start to see take hold, especially as online presences continue to grow in the U.S.

-I have been fortunate enough to have a front row seat to see these trends take hold over the last six years from investing in the region.
+I have been fortunate enough to have a front-row seat to see these trends take hold over the last six years from investing in the region.
 With technology, it’s often difficult to predict the next disrupting innovation that will change the way we live.
 But with e-commerce, all we have to do is look to Asia to see the future.

 Lydia Jett is an investment partner at Softbank Investment Advisers.